japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManager.md

   keyRow: UnsafeRow): StateData
 ----

-Gets the state data for the key from the <<spark-sql-streaming-StateStore.adoc#, StateStore>>
+Gets the state data for the key from the <<spark-sql-streaming-StateStore.md#, StateStore>>

 Used exclusively when `InputProcessor` is requested to [processNewData](InputProcessor.md#processNewData)